 - The term.
 Five to ten years is typical, often longer in overseas arrangements.

-- What sales targets and franchise development schedule are appropriate.
+- What sales targets and franchise development schedules are appropriate.

 - What trademarks and other IP rights are to be licensed, and